Functional programming: Recursion

 Iteration (looping) in functional languages is usually accomplished via recursion.
 Recursive functions invoke themselves, letting an operation be repeated until it reaches the base case.
 In general, recursion requires maintaining a stack, which consumes space in a linear amount to the depth of recursion.
 This could make recursion prohibitively expensive to use instead of imperative loops.
 However, a special form of recursion known as tail recursion can be recognized and optimized by a compiler into the same code used to implement iteration in imperative languages.
 Tail recursion optimization can be implemented by transforming the program into continuation passing style during compiling, among other approaches.

 The Scheme language standard requires implementations to support proper tail recursion, meaning they must allow an unbounded number of active tail calls.
 Proper tail recursion is not simply an optimization; it is a language feature that assures users that they can use recursion to express a loop and doing so would be safe-for-space.
 Moreover, contrary to its name, it accounts for all tail calls, not just tail recursion.
 While proper tail recursion is usually implemented by turning code into imperative loops, implementations might implement it in other ways.
-For example, CHICKEN intentionally maintains a stack and lets the stack overflow.
+For example, Chicken intentionally maintains a stack and lets the stack overflow.
 However, when this happens, its garbage collector will claim space back, allowing an unbounded number of active tail calls even though it does not turn tail recursion into a loop.

 Common patterns of recursion can be abstracted away using higher-order functions, with catamorphisms and anamorphisms (or "folds" and "unfolds") being the most obvious examples.
 Such recursion schemes play a role analogous to built-in control structures such as loops in imperative languages.

 Most general purpose functional programming languages allow unrestricted recursion and are Turing complete, which makes the halting problem undecidable, can cause unsoundness of equational reasoning, and generally requires the introduction of inconsistency into the logic expressed by the language's type system.
-Some special purpose languages such as Coq allow only well-founded recursion and are strongly normalizing (nonterminating computations can be expressed only with infinite streams of values called codata).
+Some special purpose languages such as Rocq allow only well-founded recursion and are strongly normalizing (nonterminating computations can be expressed only with infinite streams of values called codata).
 As a consequence, these languages fail to be Turing complete and expressing certain functions in them is impossible, but they can still express a wide class of interesting computations while avoiding the problems introduced by unrestricted recursion.
 Functional programming limited to well-founded recursion with a few other constraints is called total functional programming.

 Strict versus non-strict evaluation

 Functional languages can be categorized by whether they use strict (eager) or non-strict (lazy) evaluation, concepts that refer to how function arguments are processed when an expression is being evaluated.
 The technical difference is in the denotational semantics of expressions containing failing or divergent computations.
 Under strict evaluation, the evaluation of any term containing a failing subterm fails.
-For example, the expression:
+For example, the Python statement: